-The Southeastern Minnesota Emergency Medical Services Joint Powers Board (SEMN EMS) is required to prepare financial statements in accordance with generally accepted accounting principles (GAAP).
+Criteria: The Southeastern Minnesota Emergency Medical Services Joint Powers Board (SEMN EMS) is required to prepare financial statements in accordance with generally accepted accounting principles (GAAP).
 The preparation of the financial statements is the responsibility of the Board's management.
-Financial statement preparation in accordance with GAAP requires internal controls over both: (1) recording, processing, and summarizing accounting data (maintaining internal books and records); and (2) preparing and reporting appropriate government-wide and fund financial statements, including the related notes to the financial statements.
+Financial statement preparation in accordance with GAAP requires internal control over both (1) recording, processing, and summarizing accounting data (that is, maintaining internal books and records); and (2) preparing and reporting appropriate financial statements, including the related notes to the financial statements.